Foxy-null/AnkiCraft/README.md

 ## Installation

+> [!Caution]
+> Users of the "Contanki" add-on will need to change their controller settings, see the "For Contanki Users" section below.

 1. Thumbs up to this add-on in AnkiWeb page if you like it :)
     - (Also star to GitHub repository too!
 Greatly appreciate you!)